 Blarney Castle information

-The Blarney Stone is perched at the top of a steep climb up slippery spiral staircases.
-On the battlements, you bend backwards over a long, long drop (with safety grill and attendant to prevent tragedy) to kiss the stone; as your shirt rides up, coach loads of onlookers stare up your nose.
-Once you're upright, don't forget to admire the stunning views before descending.
+The Blarney Stone is perched at the top of a steep climb up claustrophobic spiral staircases.
+On the battlements, you bend backwards over a long, long drop (with safety grill and attendant to prevent tragedy) to kiss the stone; as your shirt rides up, coachloads of onlookers stare up your nose.
+Once you're upright again, don't forget to admire the stunning views before descending.
 Try not to think of the local lore about all the fluids that drench the stone other than saliva.
 Better yet, just don't kiss it.

 The custom of kissing the stone is a relatively modern one, but Blarney's association with smooth talking goes back a long time.
 Queen Elizabeth I is said to have invented the term 'to talk blarney' out of exasperation with Lord Blarney's ability to talk endlessly without ever actually agreeing to her demands.